All hands working to battle AIS

 Starry stonewort impacts:

-New CD3 decontamination stations will be placed at launches in Cass County lakes for the 2022 season.
-The self-serve stations provide tools especially designed to help boaters remove fragments of Starry stonewort and other AIS from watercraft — including a wet-dry vacuum, a high-pressure air hose, scrubbing brushes, grabbing tools and lights to help boaters see at night.
-Here's the latest news coverage: according to an article in the Minneapolis Star Tribune (Jan.
-9, 2022) and a Jan.4 Minnesota Public Radio piece.
+A CD3 decontamination station is available for boaters at the launch closest to Anderson's Cove Resort on Steamboat Bay.
+The self-serve station provides tools especially designed to help boaters remove fragments of Starry stonewort and other AIS from watercraft — including a wet-dry vacuum, a high-pressure air hose, scrubbing brushes, grabbing tools and lights to help boaters see at night.
+Here's news coverage: according to an article in the Minneapolis Star Tribune (Jan.
+9, 2022) and a Minnesota Public Radio piece.

 For more information, here is additional news coverage about Starry stonewort's discovery in Leech Lake and a demonstration of the CD3 station presented by the Mille Lacs Band Department of Natural Resources.